55 Years Ago: Jefferson Airplane’s ‘Volunteers’ Calls for Revolution

 Little surprise, then, that the album was immediately hounded by controversy, starting with that very first song.
 The line "Up against the wall, motherfucker" (from "We Can Be Together") did not sit well with the band's record company; neither did the repeated use of the word "shit" in "Eskimo Blue Day."
 And the LP's strong anti-war message also made the group's corporate bosses somewhat uneasy.

 The force of it all may have been a little too much as far as mainstream acceptance goes.
 But the band barely wavered.
-They'd always been their hometown's scene's most vocal and, to an extent, political group.
+Jefferson Airplane had always been their hometown scene's most vocal and, to an extent, political group.
 They were used to the controversy, the suggestions and, in the end, getting their way.

-All of this didn't hurt the album's sales much.
-Volunteers reached No. 13 -- not as strong as its predecessor, Crown of Creation, or Surrealistic Pillow, both of which made it to the Top 10.
-But it went gold, and remains their most adventurous album (in addition to the psychedelic and folk shadings, some country twang -- thanks to Jerry Garcia's pedal steel -- makes its way on the record).
+All of this didn't hurt the album's sales much as Volunteers reached No. 13.
+That wasn't as high as predecessor Crown of Creation or Surrealistic Pillow, both of which made it to the Top 10.
+But Volunteers went gold, and remains their most adventurous album: In addition to the psychedelic and folk shadings, some country twang – thanks to Jerry Garcia's pedal steel – makes its way onto the record.

 Volunteers would be the last album by the group's classic lineup.
-Singer Marty Balin and drummer Spencer Dryden weren't around by the time Jefferson Airplane regrouped two long years later for Bark, by which time Kaukonen and bassist Jack Casady were busy with Hot Tuna, and Kantner and singer Grace Slick became parents.
-And by that time, the fight and fire were pretty much gone.
-Up against the wall indeed.
+Singer Marty Balin and drummer Spencer Dryden weren't around by the time Jefferson Airplane regrouped two long years later for Bark.
+By then, Kaukonen and bassist Jack Casady were busy with Hot Tuna and Kantner and singer Grace Slick were parents.
+The fight and fire were pretty much gone – but their bold call to action on Volunteers remained for future generations.

 More From Ultimate Classic Rock